eliasright/Hotel-Booking-Cancellation-Prediction/README.md

 The dataset is split into 3 type of features:
 - Continuous features
 - Categorical features
-- 'lead_time' -> 'prior_probability'
+- `lead_time` -> `prior_probability`

-Here 'lead_time' refers to the duration between the booking date and the date of arrival.
-A custom transformer will be utilized to categorize customers into different clusters based on their 'lead_time'.
+Here `lead_time` refers to the duration between the booking date and the date of arrival.
+A custom transformer will be utilized to categorize customers into different clusters based on their `lead_time`.
 Subsequently, for each of these clusters, the likelihood of cancellation is calculated.
 For instance, if a cluster comprises 6 people and 4 out of these 6 individuals cancel while 2 do not, a prior probability of 4/6 is assigned to that cluster.
-This probability will then be applied to any new data that falls within the same 'lead_time' range for that particular cluster.
+This probability will then be applied to any new data that falls within the same `lead_time` range for that particular cluster.

-Initially, in Model 1, the 'lead_time' is divided into four quartiles, representing the lower 25%, 25-50%, 50-75%, and 75-100% ranges.
+Initially, in Model 1, the `lead_time` is divided into four quartiles, representing the lower 25%, 25-50%, 50-75%, and 75-100% ranges.
 However, to enhance the model's effectiveness, Bayesian optimization will be employed later to determine an optimal split.
 This approach may result in a different partitioning of the 'lead_time', such as into two or eight segments, instead of the initial four

 There will be a total of 3 models:
 - Baseline model: XGBoost with default hyperparameters